yatowoo/JpsiJet/README.md

 Development and post-processing are performed on local environment `(vAN-20190328_ROOT6)`.
 But for alien, all jobs would run on latest version after debug.

-For better display of this document, please install browser extension `MathJax Plugin for Github`  ([Chrome](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima)) or open preview in `VS Code` with `Markdown+Math`.
+For better display of this document, please install browser extension `MathJax Plugin for Github`  ([Chrome](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima)) or try this [external page](https://ustc.fun/doc/README.html) (temp and not latest).
+The best solution is to open preview in `VS Code` with [Markdown Preview Enhanced](https://shd101wyy.github.io/markdown-preview-enhanced/).

 Author: [Yìtāo WÚ](mailto:yitao.wu@cern.ch)